ImageMagick/Usage-Markdown/canvas/index.md

 While pixel coordinates for [Sparse Color](#sparse-color) is what most users expect, when they specify a 'pixel' as being a speific color, mathematically it is not correct.

-The location of a 'pixel' is not exactly on the 'edge' of a image.
+The location of a 'pixel' is not exactly on the 'edge' of an image.
 That is pixels have an 'area', and in pixel coordinated you are specifing a location in the center of the area the pixel occupies.

 Mathematically images start at the edge.